prajjwal531/AMAZON-AWS/Readme.md

  2. EC2 Instance: These are the environments being created.
  3. Load Balancer: It serves as parent for all EC2 instances and distribute the traffic based on load.

-      2.1  Specifications of data.yml:
+Specifications of data.yml:

-       EC2-Instance>InstanceX: This has all required parameters needed to create EC2-Instance. we can define as many instance we want to create. if we do not want to create same instance further, set up "re-create: False" in data.yml in that Instance section.
+        EC2-Instance > InstanceX: This has all required parameters needed to create EC2-Instance. we can define as many instance we want to create. if we do not want to create same instance further, set up "re-create: False" in data.yml in that Instance section.
         SecurityGroups: This section is used to define security groups and their inBound_mapping and outBound_mapping.
         LoadBalancer: This section is used to create load balance and it registers the instances.
-Also this section specifies the Listeners that this LoadBalancer will use to listen and redirect.s Instance-name should be listed in this section in-order to register it with load balancer.
+Also this section specifies the Listeners that this LoadBalancer will use to listen and redirect.
+Instance-name should be listed in this section in-order to register it with load balancer. if listenr is listening to https port, we need to specify SSLCertificateId as well in data.yml.

+Run Aws.py: We need to make sure that data.yml and aws.py are in same folder when aws.py is executed.
+Once run it will create new ec2 instances, attach security groups to it and creates a load balancer.